 So, one of your clients is interested in creating a content strategy that will help them rank for additional keywords.
 However, they're unsure whether or not they can come with the necessary resources that they need in order to develop a blog.
 This probably sounds pretty familiar to you, doesn't it?

-If you have a tight budget, it can sometimes be tempting to put more of your money behind a paid media campaign.
+If you have a tight marketing budget, it can sometimes be tempting to put more of your money behind a paid media campaign.
 This is because you can see the optimizations and advertisements that are producing the most revenue month after month.

 With earned media, this isn't as easy.
 However, it is important that you view blog content creation and development as a long-term investment.
 Just like financial advisors tell their clients, you need to start investing early - the same is true with blogs.
 This is how you make sure that the blog will continue to pay out for you for years.